internetarchive/fatcat/fatcat-rfc.md

 The goal is to have a very permissively licensed database: CC-0 (no rights reserved) if possible.
 Under US law, it should be possible to scrape and pull in factual data from other corpuses without adopting their licenses.
-The goal here isn't to avoid attribution (progeny information will be included, and a large sources and acknowledgments statement should be maintained and shipped with bulk exports), but trying to manage the intersection of all upstream source licenses seems untenable, and creates burdens for downstream users and
+The goal here isn't to avoid attribution (provenance information will be included, and a large sources and acknowledgments statement should be maintained and shipped with bulk exports), but trying to manage the intersection of all upstream source licenses seems untenable, and creates burdens for downstream users and